QUANGBUI24/Prototype3/README.md

 Our project aims to showcase the collective skills of the team by integrating individual contributions into a cohesive system.
 By leveraging version control, effective communication, and shared responsibility, this project emphasizes the importance of collaboration in modern software development.
 The program's final product will demonstrate core programming concepts while fostering an environment of continuous learning and teamwork.
 ## Requirements

-The required Python version is 3.12.x, where 'x' can be any sub-version.
+To ensure compatibility, the Python version must be **3.12.x** (where 'x' can be any sub-version).
+You can download and install the latest version of Python 3.12 from the official website here [Download Python 3.12](https://www.python.org/downloads/)
+.
+Please make sure to update your environment accordingly.

 ## Instructions